Party of Democratic Socialism (India)

 The Party of Democratic Socialism (PDS) is a political party in West Bengal in India.
 The PDS was founded in February 2001 by former Communist Party of India (Marxist) leaders Saifuddin Choudhury and Samir Putatundu.
 The PDS was in opposition to the Left Front government in West Bengal.

 History

 The PDS was founded by Saifuddin Chaudhury on 21 February 2001.
 Samir Putatunda, who had been expelled from CPI(M), joined the new party.

 Alliances

-Initially there was speculation that the PDS would joint with the All India Trinamool Congress, or else that it would be a constituent of an anti-CPI(M) mahajot (broad front), but the link between Trinamool and the Hindu rightist Bharatiya Janata Party hindered such a development.
+Initially there was speculation that the PDS would join the All India Trinamool Congress, or else that it would be a constituent of an anti-CPI(M) mahajot (broad front), but the link between Trinamool and the Hindu rightist Bharatiya Janata Party hindered such a development.

 The PDS has formed relations with other pro-Congress leftist outfits, such as the Communist Marxist Party in Kerala and the United Communist Party of India.
 PDS participates in the Confederation of Indian Communists and Democratic Socialists.